Local Area Attractions Near Williamsburg / Busch Gardens Area KOA

 AleWerks Brewing Company

 Williamsburg AleWerks is located in the heart of the early colonies in Williamsburg, Virginia.
 Established in 2006 we have rolled out a broad range of beer offerings and quickly established a reputation for fine beer.
 They operate a direct fired brick-clad Peter Austin brew house and ferment all our beers in state-of-the-art conical fermentors.

 Colonial Virginia Wine Trail

-The Colonial Virginia Wine Trail features four of Virginia's best wineries all within a one hour drive.
-No matter where you start or finish your wine trail adventure, you are sure to enjoy great wines, great food and lots of fun along the way.
-Take the scenic drive along I-64 sampling wines from the Williamsburg Winery, Saude Creek Vineyards, New Kent Winery and James River Cellars, all within a days adventure.
+The Colonial Virginia Wine Trail features four of Virginia's best wineries all within an hour drive.
+No matter where you start or finish your wine trail adventure, you are sure to enjoy great wines, great food, and lots of fun along the way.
+Take the scenic drive along I-64 sampling wines from the Williamsburg Winery, Saude Creek Vineyards, New Kent Winery, and James River Cellars.
 Plan a day or weekend to visit the wineries on the Colonial Virginia Wine trail, where history and wine come together.

 New Kent Winery

 A beautiful, unique winery steeped in the regions history.
 As you enter our picturesque winery, youll immediately take note that this is a special, one-of-a-kind place like no other winery in Virginia.
 No wonder its in demand as a unique setting for special occasions and reserved events.